 Executive officer base salaries are based on job responsibilities and individual contribution.
 The board reviews the base salaries of our executive officers, including our Named Executive Officers, considering factors such as corporate progress toward achieving objectives (without reference to any specific performance-related targets) and individual performance experience and expertise.
 None of our Named Executive Officers have employment agreements with us.
 Additional factors reviewed by the board of directors in determining appropriate base salary levels and raises include subjective factors related to corporate and individual performance.
-For the year ended June 30, 2011, all executive officer base salary decisions were approved by the board of directors.
+For the year ended June 30, 2012, all executive officer base salary decisions were approved by the board of directors.

-Our board of directors determines base salaries for the Named Executive Officers at the beginning of each fiscal year, and the board proposes new base salary amounts, if appropriate, based on its evaluation of individual performance and expected future contributions.
-We do not have a 401(k) Plan, but if we adopt one in the future, base salary would be the only element of compensation that would be used in determining the amount of contributions permitted under the 401(k) Plan.
+Our board of directors determines base salaries for the Named Executive Officers at the beginning of each fiscal year, or during the year if needed, and the board proposes new base salary amounts, if appropriate, based on its evaluation of individual performance and expected future contributions.
+We have a 401(k) Plan, to which the Company does not make contributions, but if we adopt such a policy in the future, base salary would be the only element of compensation that would be used in determining the amount of contributions permitted under the 401(k) Plan.